 Grayscale Investments® Files Opening Brief in Lawsuit Against the U.S. Securities and Exchange Commission

-Brief argues SEC’s denial of Grayscale’s conversion of Grayscale Bitcoin Trust (GBTC) to spot Bitcoin ETF was arbitrary, capricious, and discriminatory

-/EIN News/ -- STAMFORD, Conn., Oct.
-11, 2022 (GLOBE NEWSWIRE) -- Grayscale Investments®, the world’s largest digital currency asset manager, today filed its opening legal brief in the U.S. Court of Appeals for the District of Columbia Circuit challenging the decision by the Securities and Exchange Commission’s (“SEC” or “the Commission”) to deny conversion of Grayscale Bitcoin Trust (BTC) (OTCQX: GBTC) to a spot Bitcoin ETF*.
+STAMFORD, Conn., Oct.
+11, 2022 (GLOBE NEWSWIRE) -- Grayscale Investments®, the world's largest digital currency asset manager, today filed its opening legal brief in the U.S. Court of Appeals for the District of Columbia Circuit challenging the decision by the Securities and Exchange Commission's ("SEC" or "the Commission") to deny conversion of Grayscale Bitcoin Trust (BTC) GBTC to a spot Bitcoin ETF*.

 The opening brief explains the legal basis for Grayscale's arguments.
 On June 29, 2022, the SEC denied Grayscale's application to convert GBTC to a spot ETF.
 The same day, Grayscale Senior Legal Strategist, former U.S. Solicitor General, and partner at Munger, Tolles & Olson, Donald B. Verrilli, Jr., filed a petition for review to initiate the litigation process.